 It doesn’t have to be.

 Setting up your Windows 10 Desktop is simple.
 It really takes changing a couple of settings and you will be right at home.
 The first step in making a Windows 10 desktop is to change your theme.
-To do this you can right click and click on Personalize.
+To do this you can right-click and click on Personalize.
 In this menu, you can change most of your display settings.

-For our first customization tip you need to direct your attention to two settings in this menu.
+For our first customization tip, you need to direct your attention to two settings in this menu.
 The first is the first screen you encounter: Background.
-In this menu you can set the background image/color and how that image or color is represented.
+In this menu, you can set the background image/color and how that image or color is represented.
 Nothing personalizes a Windows 10 experience quite like your own choice of background image.

 The second option that we think will make a big difference to a user is under the Themes menu.
 If you look down the page a bit, you’ll see the option called Desktop icon settings.
-Here a user can show/hide the desktop apps that we mentioned earlier.
+Here a user can show/hide the desktop apps we mentioned earlier.
 Do you want a shortcut to the control panel?
 Are you used to navigating from My Computer?
 You can add these apps to any desktop experience.

-Set Up Your Taskbar
+Windows 10 Tips for Setting Up Your Taskbar

-To customize the taskbar, simply right-click on the taskbar and you will be brought to the Taskbar menu.
-It is actually in the same Settings page, so if you have it open from before, you can just click on Taskbar at the bottom of the menu.
-On this page there are several options that you can change for the taskbar.
+To customize the taskbar, simply right-click on the taskbar, and you will be brought to the Taskbar menu.
+It is in the same Settings page, so if you have it open from before, you can just click on Taskbar at the bottom of the menu.
+On this page, there are several options that you can change for the taskbar.
 You can lock it in place, you can hide it when it’s not in use (in both desktop and tablet modes), you can toggle the mouse-over preview, and more.

 Set Up Your Default Programs